ExtensionEngine/tech-guide/recipes/automated-testing.md

 of the application.
 They can expose bottlenecks and identify endpoints that need optimization.

+Performance tests are supposed to be run on actual production environment since they test the performance of code **and** infrastructure.
+Keep in mind actual users when running performance tests.
+Best approach is to spin up a production clone and run tests against that environment.

 #### When to use
 - To stress test infrastructure.
 - To measure how increased traffic affects load speeds and overall app performance.

 #### When **not** to use
+- To test if the application works according to specs.
+- To test a specific user scenario.

 #### Best practices
+- These tests should mimic actual human user in terms of click frequency and page navigation.
+- There should be multiple tests that test different paths in the system, not a single performance test.

 #### Antipatterns
+- Running these tests locally or on an environment that doesn't match production in terms of infrastructure performance. (tests should be developed on a local instance, but the actual measurements should be performed live)

 ### Visual Tests